 Actually, things are not quite as dire as they look.
 America is still second in total number of motor vehicles produced, behind China, and ahead of Japan.
 We do not produce many cars but we produce lots of commercial vehicles, read trucks.
 Trucks can include minivans, SUVs, and pickup trucks.
 The fact that official statistics call these commercial vehicles, does not mean we use them for commerce.
 So we maybe second in personal vehicle production.

 Furthermore, the motor vehicles we produce are probably much more expensive than what the Chinese produce, first of all because so many of them are trucks, and even our small trucks: pickups, SUVs, and vans are usually larger and more expensive than cars, but also because the Chinese cars are being produced for the Chinese, who are still much poorer than America's.
 Many of the Chinese cars are no doubt cheap little econoboxes.
 The fact that we in the United States are not buying many of those cheap econoboxes suggests strongly that the quality is very low.
+In fact most Chinese cars are probably not even street legal in the United States.
 For First World buyers a good used car is the better option.
 Here is a Forbes article on why the Chinese are not selling cars in the USA.

 It is likely that in total value of all vehicles made by America still holds the lead over all other countries, but relative to China it is likely to be a rapidly shrinking lead.

 There are two commonly used methods of measuring the size of an economy, ordinary exchange rates and purchasing power parity.
 China lead the USA in 2016 using purchasing power parity.
 The USA lead China by 59% using ordinary exchange rates.

 Purchasing power parity attempts to correct for differences in prices.
 Hair cuts are not traded between the United States and China.
 They are far more expensive in the United States which increases the measured size of the US economy.